dougalcaleb/instant-carousel/README.md

     * Static non-infinite scroll with multiple pages could show pages beyond the end
     * Positions were being incorrectly set and read, causing "ghost pages"
     * When using spacing, pages would follow mouse movement incorrectly
+    * Ending a swipe with multiple pages visible would set incorrect positions
+    * Pop-in would occur during swiping when more than half of the pages were visible
+    * Swiping past the right end of a non-infinite carousel when showing multiple pages caused jumping
+    * When using multiple pages with spacing, swiping would ignore the spacing and jump between pages

 ##### v0.1.0:
 * Features: